kmitsolution/AKS/04_AKS_CM_Secrets/01_SecretsAKS.md

   parameters:
     usePodIdentity: "false"
     useVMManagedIdentity: "true"    # Set to true for using managed identity
-    userAssignedIdentityID: ""      # If empty, then defaults to use the system assigned identity on the VM
+    userAssignedIdentityID: "33123dab-94e0-47a6-9249-fdbee54f08e0"      # Take the assigned value vmss-->security--Identity-->useradentity and click on it and use client-id
     keyvaultName: aksdemocluster-kv3214
     cloudName: "AzurePublicCloud"                   # [OPTIONAL for Azure] if not provided, the Azure environment defaults to AzurePublicCloud
     objects:  |